CURRENT ROLES

 Biography

-Theo Edmonds is a Culture Futurist® whose passion is forged by a singular mission: to strengthen the human creative advantage in systems that often seek to optimize it away.
+Theo Edmonds is a Culture Futurist® whose passion is forged by a singular question: Why does human creativity exist?

 An artist, poet, innovator, and proud Appalachian based in Denver, Colorado, Edmonds has invested 30 years working at the intersection of creative industries, human health science, and technology to shape the future of work.
 His experience spans corporate healthcare, social innovation, academia, and the creative industries.
 He has led projects for Fortune 100 companies, top-tier cardiovascular programs, city and state governments, family offices, universities, and national arts organizations.

 At every stop, he asked: “What’s holding your organization’s creativity back?”
-Today, his work is devoted to removing those barriers, working directly with leaders in the private and public sectors to combine arts leadership, AI, industry R&D, and creativity science.
+Today, his work is devoted to removing those barriers, working directly with leaders in the private and public sectors to combine arts leadership, AI, industry R&D, and creativity science to build WONDER FULL HUMAN FUTURES.

 A gay, neurodivergent, eighth-generation Appalachian from Breathitt County, Kentucky, his insatiable curiosity led him to earn graduate degrees in theatre, law, healthcare administration, and art studio.

-Edmonds serves on the board of Americans for the Arts, as Creative Executive in Residence at the University of Colorado Colorado Springs, and as founder of the WREN Institute, dedicated to advancing human primacy as culture evolves with artificial intelligence.
+Edmonds serves as board secretary of Americans for the Arts, as Creative Executive in Residence at the University of Colorado Colorado Springs, and leads development of the WREN Institute, dedicated to advancing human primacy as culture evolves with machine intelligence.

 He is a highly respected keynote speaker on topics ranging from Innovation Grief™, the role of wonder in economic growth, and how culture shapes technology, with recent stages including the U.S. Department of State’s Cities Summit of the Americas, the American Psychological Association’s National Convention, and the Silicon Slopes Summit, one of the nation’s largest annual tech and innovation conferences.